AeroLift CycloCrane: Design and development

-The revised CycloCrane began unmanned flights in August 1984 and made its first manned flight on October 15, 1984 with Colonel JJ Morris as the pilot, Robert Crimmins as co-pilot, Bill Giordano as the flight engineer and Arthur Crimmins as flight engineer and commander.
+The revised CycloCrane began uncrewed flights in August 1984 and made its first crewed flight on October 15, 1984 with Colonel JJ Morris as the pilot, Robert Crimmins as co-pilot, Bill Giordano as the flight engineer and Arthur Crimmins as flight engineer and commander.
 The first untethered flight was made eight days later.
 By mid-1985 it had accumulated 7 hrs of flight under a US Forest Service contract, but the lack of power limited the spin rate to 10 rpm, rather than the designed 13 rpm so that the aircraft was less nimble in its movements than intended and also only able to lift loads of about half of the target 2 tons.
 AeroLift received several military contracts in the late 1980s to keep the CycoCrane idea afloat, particularly one from DARPA in 1988 for mooring investigations on a 36 ft model and renewal of the proof of concept aircraft for military suitability tests.
 For its final flights the tail was altered again into a combination of the early inverted Y within the ring of the first rebuild.

 When the defense funding ended in 1990, the company ceased to trade.